-In 2015, the Amsterdam School of Economics of the University of Amsterdam will host the 7th Amsterdam Symposium on Behavioral and
+In 2016, the Amsterdam School of Economics of the University of Amsterdam will host the 8th Amsterdam Symposium on Behavioral and

+This workshop is jointly organised with the EU H2020 IBSEN project on large scale social experiments with human subjects (http://ibsen-h2020.eu/).
 We are very excited to have various internationally recognized experts on our program.

 List of speakers:

 John Duffy (University of California, Irvine)

 Sanjeev Goyal (University of Cambridge)

 Arno Riedl (Maastricht University)

 The Symposium is funded through the Research Priority Area Behavioral Economics of the University of Amsterdam and the EU H2020 IBSEN project.

 You can register your participation by sending an e-mail containing your name and affiliation to email@example.com

 Please, keep in mind that participants are accepted on a first-come first-served basis.